NwaforChukwuebuka/affliate-system/README.md

    - Click "Execute Workflow"
    - This will scrape real Twitter profiles and extract lead data

-### 2. Enrich Leads with AI
+### 2. Enrich Leads with Mistral AI

-1. Open the "Lead Enrichment - OpenAI" workflow
+1. Open the "Lead Enrichment" workflow
 2. Click "Execute Workflow"
 3. The workflow will:
-   - Find unenriched leads
+   - Find unenriched leads in the database
-   - Send them to OpenAI for analysis
+   - Send them to Mistral AI via OpenRouter for analysis
+   - Parse the AI response and validate data
-   - Store enriched data (niche, score, personalized messages)
+   - Store enriched data (niche, score, personalized messages, compliance status)
+   - Handle errors gracefully with fallback responses

 ### 3. Run Outreach Campaign